Pylons/pyramid/docs/narr/urldispatch.rst

    members/abc

-In such a configuration, the ``members/abc`` pattern would *never* be matched; this is because the match ordering will always match ``members/{def}`` first; the route configuration with ``members/abc`` will never be evaluated.
+In such a configuration, the ``members/abc`` pattern would *never* be matched.
+This is because the match ordering will always match ``members/{def}`` first; the route configuration with ``members/abc`` will never be evaluated.